 The Juvenile Assessment and Intervention System (JAIS) is a gender specific risk assessment supervision strategy model that weaves together a risk assessment and a strength and needs assessment.
 It is designed as a one-on-one interview with the youth, much of which focuses on the underlying motivation for illegal behavior.
 This process puts the Probation Officer in a more proactive position in the relationship with the youth, builds rapport between the youth and the Probation Officer, and better equips the agency to leverage the limited resources of staff time and treatment programs.
-The funding was utilized to pay for the Auto-mon-JAIS system and for staff salaries while conducting JAIS interviews/assessments.
+It allows a basis for strategic and accurate case plans creation for juvenile offenders.
+Funding is utilized to pay for the JAIS system and for staff salaries while conducting JAIS interviews/assessments.